garylirocks/quickrefs/windows.markdown

 ## Windows Updates

+### Hotpatching

+An accumulative update could have different types of updates:
+- Feature
+- Quality
+- Security

+A feature or quality update requires a reboot.

+**Hotpatching** is only for security updates, which could be applied without reboot.

+Timeline:

+- First month of each quarter: all types of updates, requires reboot
+- Second/third month of each quarter: security hotpatches, no reboot required

+Supports the following OS versions:

+- Windows Server 2022|2025 Datacenter: Azure Edition
+- Windows Server 2025
+  - Standard/Datacenter
+  - Arc enabled
+  - Azure Update Manager
+- Windows 11 Edition 24H2+
+  - Intune managed

+### WSUS

 To find whether a Windows Server Update Services (WSUS) is configured on a machine, go to this regitstry path: `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate`